TGem7/Gem-Pokermon/README.md

 Manectric: Scored nature cards become gold.
 If scored nature cards are already gold, give $4 plus $1 per lightning card you have

 Mega Manectric: Scored nature cards give 2x mult

-Carvanha: 2x mult if played hand has already been played this round

-Sharpedo: 2x mult if played hand has already been played this round, increases by 1x when hand is played

-Mega Sharpedo: Cards give 2x mult when scored if played hand has already been played this round

 Yamask: All played face cards become gold cards when scored